-This may seem ominous, but here’s the good news: recency bias is alive and well in the credit scoring world.
+This information may seem ominous, but here’s encouraging news: recency bias is alive and well in the credit scoring world.
 Even if they’re still present, the old items that appear on your report have less weight than your newer ones.

 Top ways to raise your credit score

-There are several things you can do in the short-term to try and better your credit score.
+There are several things you can do in the short-term to try to better your credit score.

 Improving your credit utilization will likely have the quickest impact.
-This could be through paying down debt, upping your credit limit or opening a new credit account.
+You can accomplish this action by paying down debt, upping your credit limit or opening a new credit account.
 Additionally, there are a couple other things you can do to start your journey to an increased score, including the following:

 - Make credit card payments on time.
-This is especially helpful for those with no credit history because you have the chance to prove yourself by being consistent right off the bat.
+This activity is especially helpful for people with no credit history because you have the chance to prove yourself by being consistent right off the bat.